espressif/esp-idf/docs/en/api-reference/network/esp-wifi-mesh.rst

     esp_mesh_connect();                 //Manually reconnect to router

-.. --------------------- ESP-MESH Application Examples ------------------------
+.. --------------------- ESP-WIFI-MESH Application Examples ------------------------

 .. _mesh-application-examples:

 Application Examples
 --------------------

-ESP-IDF contains these ESP-MESH example projects:
+ESP-IDF contains these ESP-WIFI-MESH example projects:

-:example:`The Internal Communication Example<mesh/internal_communication>` demonstrates how to set up a ESP-MESH network and have the root node send a data packet to every node within the network.
+:example:`The Internal Communication Example<mesh/internal_communication>` demonstrates how to set up a ESP-WIFI-MESH network and have the root node send a data packet to every node within the network.

-:example:`The Manual Networking Example<mesh/manual_networking>` demonstrates how to use ESP-MESH without the self-organizing features.
+:example:`The Manual Networking Example<mesh/manual_networking>` demonstrates how to use ESP-WIFI-MESH without the self-organizing features.
 This example shows how to program a node to manually scan for a list of potential parent nodes and select a parent node based on custom criteria.

-.. ------------------------- ESP-MESH API Reference ---------------------------
+.. ------------------------- ESP-WIFI-MESH API Reference ---------------------------

 .. _mesh-api-reference: